exacti/phacil-framework/README.md

   - [Smarty](https://www.smarty.net).

   To use a determined template engine, just create a file with name of engine in extension, for sample, if you like to use a Twig, the template file is **demo.twig**, if desire the Mustache template, use **demo.mustache** extension file.
-  The ExacTI Phacil Framework allows to use varius template engines in the same project.
+  The ExacTI Phacil Framework allows to use various template engines in the same project.

   ## Easy made functions

-  This framework is very focused in agile, secutiry and reutilizable code in PHP.
-Contains a very utily functions we see in the next section.
+  This framework is very focused in agile, security and reusable code in PHP.
+Contains a very utile functions we see in the next section.

   ### Database